piorrro33/NowLiveBot-2.0/README.md

 > You MUST be a manager to execute these commands!

+### Permissions (The How & Why)

+> Now Live requires the following permissions in order to do what you expect out of it.

+#### Read Messages
+Allows the bot to read messages sent in your server so it can recognize and act on commands.

+#### Send Messages
+Allows the bot to announce streams and respond to commands.

+#### Manage Messages
+Allows the bot edit and delete its announcements when streamers go offline.

+#### Embed Links
+Allows the bot to embed links that direct people to the announced stream (also adds the embedded image from the streamer's channel).

+#### Read Message History
+Allows the bot to search through previous messages to look for its announcements so it can edit and delete them as needed.

+#### Mention Everyone
+Allows the bot to use @everyone, @here, and @<user> mentions when making announcements (depending on how the bot is configured in your server)

 ### Invite the bot to your server
 To add Now Live to your server, [click here](https://discordapp.com/oauth2/authorize?&client_id=240729664035880961&scope=bot&permissions=224256).